Minors' Counsel in Los Angeles County

 Christine Gille, of Gille Kaye Law Group, PC, has thirty years of custody experience and is a regularly court-appointed minors' counsel in Los Angeles courts.
 She has been specifically representing children for over 15 years.
 Minor's Counsel are required to complete special training and annual updates of the lawyer's credentials.
 Christine is not only fully credentialed but regularly teaches courses to other minors' counsel through Los Angeles County mandatory legal education and other organizations.

-Christine writes on custody matters for lawyers, judges and mental health professionals.
-There are fewer than 200 regularly-appointed minors' counsel in Los Angeles County, and fewer than 50 of those, including Christine, are certified family law specialists.
+Christine writes on custody matters for lawyers, judges, and mental health professionals.
+There are fewer than 200 regularly-appointed minors' counsel in Los Angeles County.
+Fewer than 50 of those, including Christine, are certified family law specialists.
 When appointed as minors' counsel, Christine's experience, careful analysis, and assertive presentation of the provable facts will benefit your child.

 CAUTION: If you are seeking a curriculum vitae (resume) to present to the court for selection of minors' counsel, you or your attorney may call to obtain emailed information on Christine Gille.
 You will not be able to speak directly to Christine in her capacity as minor's counsel before she is appointed because the court would consider this an attempt to impact her neutrality and bias her representation.